eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

         ...
     }

-This field provides information about which nhe is associated with the NHT prefix. nhg_id_rnh_add() is invoked each time a new nhe is created in zebra_nhe_find().
+This field provides information about which nhe is associated with the NHT prefix. nhg_id_rnh_add() is used to set this field and it is invoked each time a new nhe is created in zebra_nhe_find().

 ``` C
 static bool zebra_nhe_find(struct nhg_hash_entry **nhe, /* return value */